ipfs/ipfs-blog/src/_blog/ipfs-uri-support-in-curl.md

 2. The `--ipfs-gateway` CLI argument.
 3. The `~/.ipfs/gateway` file, where it reads the first line.

-If a gateway hint is found at any of those places, and if that is a valid HTTP URL then CURL will use it.
-If not then you'll be getting an error message pointing to the [CURL documentation related to IPFS](https://curl.se/docs/ipfs.html) to help you further.
+If a gateway hint is found at any of those places, and if that is a valid HTTP URL, then CURL will use it.
+If not, then you'll be getting an error message pointing to the [CURL documentation related to IPFS](https://curl.se/docs/ipfs.html) to help you further.

 One can specify any IPFS gateway that is in compliance with [Gateway Specifications](https://specs.ipfs.tech/http-gateways/).
-It is highly recommended using a local gateway, as it provides the best security guarantees.
+It is highly recommended to use a local gateway, as it provides the best security guarantees.

 ## Malicious gateways and data integrity?

 Requesting deserialized responses and delegating hash verification to a third-party gateway comes with risks.
 It is possible that a public gateway is malicious.
 Or, that a well-known and respected gateway gets hacked and changed to return payload that does not match requested CID.
 How can one protect themselves against that?

-If deserialized responses are necessary, one should run own gateway in a local, controlled environment.
+If deserialized responses are necessary, one should run their own gateway in a local, controlled environment.
 Every block of data retrieved though self-hosted IPFS gateway is verified to match the hash from CID.
-For the maximum flexibility and security, find implementation that provides the gateway endpoint (i.e. [Kubo](https://docs.ipfs.tech/install/command-line/)) and run it yourself!
+For the maximum flexibility and security, find an implementation that provides the gateway endpoint (i.e. [Kubo](https://docs.ipfs.tech/install/command-line/)) and run it yourself!

 When using a third-party gateway that one can't fully trust, the only secure option is to [request verifiable response types](https://docs.ipfs.tech/reference/http/gateway/#trustless-verifiable-retrieval) such as [application/vnd.ipld.raw](https://www.iana.org/assignments/media-types/application/vnd.ipld.raw) (a single block) or [application/vnd.ipld.car](https://www.iana.org/assignments/media-types/application/vnd.ipld.car) (multiple blocks in CAR archive).
 Both allow to locally verify if the data returned by gateway match the requested CID, removing the surface for [Man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).